deccer/OpenGL-Getting-Started/docs/00-setup/01-basic-application.md

 Let's prepare a base application to handle all the glue around the renderer.

 An application is just a shell of functions which do things to run the things we want.
-In my world I like to have an `Application` base class which looks like this
+I would like to have an `Application` base class which looks like this

 ### Application.hpp
 ```cpp